-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Both the E-PL8 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The E-PL8 was replaced by the Olympus E-PL9, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-PL8 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (115x67mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 293g or 45 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (83 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in September 2016).